 If you would like your project to be added to this list, file an issue and we'd be happy to.

 Please check out the existing issues, and if you don't see that your problem is already being worked on, please file a new issue.
 The more information the better to describe your problem.
-We ♥ Jing bug reports.

 We ♥ forks and pull requests.

-To run the tests:
+To run the cross-browser tests, use: